 A Shrine, to offer the elegant atmosphere of the Heian aristocracy with its expanded beautiful garden.

-The Shrine was built in 794 when the capital was established in Kyoto, to protect the capital and ensure the nation’s peace.
-The surrounding area of Jonan-gu became popular with the imperial family and aristocrats.
-And then they built their villas around the Shrine.
-In 1086, retired Emperor Shirakawa built a superb villa that covered 2 square kiro-meters, encircling Jonan-gu, known as Jonan Rikyu or Toba Rikyu.
-After he began governing from the villa, it became the center of politics and culture.
-The elegant Heian culture flourished with poetry-composition gatherings, sumptuous banquets, and pleasure boat cruises being held here.
+The shrine was established in 794 to protect the newly founded capital and ensure the nation’s peace.
+Its surrounding area soon became popular with the imperial family and aristocrats, who built villas nearby.
+In 1086, retired Emperor Shirakawa constructed a magnificent villa covering 2 square kilometers around Jonan-gu, known as Jonan Rikyu or Toba Rikyu.
+Governing from the villa, Shirakawa made it a center of politics and culture, where elegant Heian traditions—poetry gatherings, sumptuous banquets, and pleasure boat cruises—flourished.

 The main hall